WillChing01/Pingu/docs/nnue.md

     - Create batch of sparse arrays (random sample without replacement) For each batch:
         - Transfer batch of sparse arrays to GPU
-        - In GPU, convert batch of sparse arrays into batch of dense inputs
+        - Convert sparse arrays into dense inputs
         - Calculate error
         - Backpropagate